rust-lang/book/2018-edition/src/ch18-03-pattern-syntax.md

 matching.

 #### Destructuring Nested Structs & Enums
-Up until now, all of our examples have been matching structures that were 1 level deep.
+Up until now, all of our examples have been matching structures that were one level deep.
 Matching can work on nested structures too!

 We can refactor the example above to support both RGB and HSV colors: